vassilidzuba/yacic/doc/03-actiondefinitions.md

 ### Element command

 This the main command to be executed.
-Ity will be completed by the subcommand defined in the pipeline.
+It will be completed by the subcommand defined in the pipeline.
 Note that *podman* is assumes, except if the mode is *host*.

 Here is an example of a command in podman mode: